-Modernization Resolution Will Make Albany County Leg More "Citizen Friendly"
+Modernization Resolution To Make Albany County Leg More "Citizen Friendly"

 It will also greatly reduce the thousands of sheets of paper used each month for committees and legislative meetings by creating electronic documents for all of them.
 The public would have unfettered access to all such documents.

 The legislature’s co-chairs of the Modernization Task Force, Lynne Lekakis (D-Albany) and Mark Grimm (R-Guilderland) co-sponsored the resolution.

 Deputy Majority Leader Lynne Lekakis said, “It is amazing and difficult to calculate just how much time will be saved by staff and legislators, but what is easy to calculate is the impact on interested citizens.
 Imagine being able to easily find information on a proposal that went out last year, or yesterday.
 It is time for us all to share in the positive technology of the 21st century.”

 Ranking Minority Member on the Finance Committee Mark Grimm said, “Communication today is about transparency and engagement.
 This comprehensive plan will make it much easier for citizens to understand and follow what we are doing and therefore more likely to become part of the discussion.”

 AMENDING THE 2018 BUDGET AND AUTHORIZING THE EXPENDITURE OF FUNDS FROM THE ALBANY COUNTY LEGISLATURE’S COMMUNICATIONS EQUIPMENT LINE REGARDING MODERNIZATION OF THE COUNTY LEGISLATURE